tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

 ## Apps on Android devices

-### Why are apps that I unapproved from the Google Play for Work store not being removed from the Mobile Apps page in the Intune Admin Portal?
+### Unapproved Google Play for Work store apps aren't being removed from the Mobile Apps page in Intune

-  **Answer**: This is expected behavior.
+This is expected behavior.

-### Why are managed Google Play apps not reporting under the Discovered Apps blade in the Intune portal?
+### Managed Google Play apps aren't being reported under the Discovered Apps blade in the Intune portal

-  **Answer**: This is expected behavior.
+This is expected behavior.

-###  Why are managed Google Play apps that aren't deployed through Intune displayed in the work profile?
+### Managed Google Play apps that aren't deployed through Intune are displayed in the work profile

-  **Answer**: System apps can be enabled in the work profile by the device OEM at the time that the work profile is created.
+System apps can be enabled in the work profile by the device OEM at the time that the work profile is created.
 This isn't controlled by the MDM provider.

 To troubleshoot, follow these steps:

   1. Collect Company Portal logs.
   2. Note apps that appear in the work profile unexpectedly.